 [08:20] – Discussion about FBI 2000-2013 active shooter study.

-[11:00] – Mass shootings don’t seem connected to economic downturn.
+[11:00] – Mass shootings don’t seem connected to an economic downturn.

 [11:45] – Mass shootings connected to perception, narcissism, depression.

-[13:00] – Changing psycho-social forces will affect rate of future incidents.
+[13:00] – Changing psycho-social forces will affect the rate of future incidents.

 [16:00] – Until San Bernardino majority of mass shootings were not jihad.

-[06:02] – Majority of mass shootings are committed by lone male shooter.
+[06:02] – The majority of mass shootings are committed by lone male shooters.

-[18:30] – Will future mass shootings involve woman or be gender neutral?
+[18:30] – Will future mass shootings involve women or be gender-neutral?

-[18:40] – Narcissism epidemic causes men to be wounded and reactive.
+[18:40] – The narcissism epidemic causes men to be wounded and reactive.

 [25:50] – Is media coverage contributing to mass shootings payoff?

-[28:35] – Mass shootings are a psychological and sociological issues.
+[28:35] – Mass shootings are psychological and sociological issues.